asadi18/Car-Price-Predictor-with-Linear-Regression-and-Flask-Website/README.md

 ## 🙌 Author

-Built and maintained by [Your Name].
+Built and maintained by Asad Ishteaque.

 Contributions, issues, and suggestions are welcome!